-Taft is seeking 1L applicants for the 2021 Twin Cities Diversity in Practice 1L Summer Rotation Clerkship.
+Taft is seeking 1L applicants for the Twin Cities Diversity in Practice 1L Summer Rotation Clerkship Program.
 The purpose of the clerkship is to connect Diversity in Practice’s “first-class corporate and law firm members with talented 1L students of color.”
 Eligible applicants will have completed their first year of law school before the summer program begins, in May of each year.

 The summer associate will be employed by Taft for ten weeks beginning in late May.
-In addition to receiving projects at the firm like other summer associates, the clerk’s experience also includes a rotation working at the in-house corporate legal department of Xcel Energy, the Firm’s Diversity in Practice corporate partner.
+In addition to receiving projects from Taft lawyers, the participant will also work at the in-house corporate legal department of Xcel Energy, the Firm’s Diversity in Practice corporate partner.

 Diversity and Inclusion Fellowship

-In addition to offering a 1L Summer Rotation Clerkship, Taft is pleased to offer an academic Diversity and Inclusion Fellowship program for qualifying law school students.
+In conjunction with the Diversity in Practice Program, Taft is pleased to offer our Taft Fellowship for qualifying law school students.
 Assuming satisfactory performance during the 1L summer, fellows have the option to return as a second-year summer associate.
-Students selected for the fellowship, and who accept an offer to return to Taft as a second-year summer associate, will be awarded a one-time signing bonus, paid to the student, upon acceptance of the offer.
+Students selected for the fellowship, and who accept an offer to return to Taft as a second-year summer associate, will be awarded a one-time signing bonus of $10,000, paid to the student, upon acceptance of the offer.

 Please submit a resume, cover letter, undergraduate transcript, writing sample, and law school transcript (if available) via email to Mackenzie Sauceman (firstname.lastname@example.org).

 Your cover letter must reference the “Twin Cities Diversity in Practice Summer Rotation Clerkship” and explain the following: